freedom7341/G-standards/AV1(Vehicles)/AV11(Land vehicles)/AV112(Passenger vehicles)/AV1122(Suspension)/AV11222(Hydraulic)/AV112221(Jackpody)/readme.md

 Preferably use the "Precision Alignment" or "Precision" tool.

 #### 6. Create ropes.
-There are multiple ways you can create ropes, usually it resembles a "V" shape, where bottom of V is the mass center of the wheel, and both upper corners of "V" are points attached to the baseplate.<br>
+There are multiple ways you can create ropes, usually it resembles a "V" shape, where bottom of "V" is the mass center of the wheel, and both upper corners of "V" are points attached to the baseplate.<br>
 The "V" shape limits the wheel's travel to up/down only.